pankajproject99/pluralproject/README.md

 				React Rule: All React Components must act like pure functions w.r.t there props.
 					Which mean for a given props object output should always be same, so Component does not needs to be rerendered

+	13. Class

-	13. Prefered way to define React Component is using Function sytax seen so far React Component --> JS script Funtion from props object--> To a React Element
+		Prefered way to define React Component is using Function sytax seen so far React Component --> JS script Funtion from props object--> To a React Element

 		Another way is define React Component is via ES6 JS class